pingcap/tidb-dev-guide/src/understand-tidb/plan-cache.md

 2. Encapsulate the AST with some other necessary information(like `current-db`, `statement-text`, ...) to `CachedPrepareStmt`;
 3. Store the `CachedPrepareStmt` into this session's `PreparedStmtMap`;

-The process of handling an `execute` is below:
+The process of handling an `execute` statement is below:
 1. Parse all parameters and store their values into this session's `PreparedParamMap`;
 2. Get the corresponding `CachedPrepareStmt` from this session's `PreparedStmtMap`;
 3. Construct the plan-cache key with information in `CachedPrepareStmt`;